akleihues/akleihues/README.md

-- 👋 Hi, I’m @akleihues
-- 👀 I’m interested in Data, behavioral economics and sports
-- 🌱 I’m currently learning data science
+Hi, my name is Anton! \
+I am passionate about behavioral economics, progress studies and politics.\
+Currently, I am gaining insights into data science and ML with LeWagon.\
-- 💞️ I’m looking to collaborate on everything interesting
+I’m looking to collaborate on everything interesting - hit me up!\
+\
-- 📫 How to reach me: anton@kleihues.com / +4915734285839
+📫 How to reach me: anton@kleihues.com / +49 157 342 858 39

 <!---
 akleihues/akleihues is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.